99lash/Rk-Inventory-Application/README.md

 1. Clone this repository

         git clone https://github.com/99lash/Rk-Inventory-Application.git

-2. Go to the codebase

         cd Rk-Inventory-Application

+3. Install dependencies

+        npm install

-3. Add .env file in the root and add these environment variables
+4. Add a .env file in the root directory and add these following environment variables

        PORT=3000
        DATABASE_URL=[YOUR POSTGRESQL DB_URL] that's why you need a posgresql installed and setup in your local environment SECRET_PASSWORD=superadmin

-4. Then you're ready to run the application locally.
+5. Then you're ready to run the application locally.

        npm run start